mohammadaliawan/ls-prep/notes.md

 **IMPORTANT NOTE: The result value of a case expression is the last value executed in the expression.**

 ### Looping

+A loop is the repetitive execution of a piece of code for a given amount of repetitions or until a certain condition is met.

+### `loop`

+The simplest way to create a loop in Ruby is using the loop method. loop takes a block, which is denoted by { ... } or do ... end.
+A loop will execute any code within the block (again, that's just between the {} or do ... end) until you manually intervene with Ctrl + c or insert a break statement inside the block, which will force the loop to stop and the execution will continue after the loop.

+The break keyword allows us to exit a loop at any point, so any code after a break will not be executed.
+Note that break will not exit the program, but only exit the loop and execution will continue on from after the loop.

 #### `while`